Glacier National Park

 The Full Moon Ride consists of riding your bicycle up Going-to-the-Sun Road under the bright light of a full moon, so our trip was planned for late summer when the road is completely clear of snow.
 (In high snow years, the road may not open until July.)

 We parked at the Avalanche Creek parking lot and waited until about 2 a.m. to begin our ride.
 I was told that it would take nearly four hours to make the 28-mile uphill ride (with 3,000 feet of elevation gain).
-They said that would put us that the top of the pass at sunrise.
+They said that would put us at the top of the pass at sunrise.
 This gave Going-to-the-Sun Road a whole new meaning.
 We actually were going to the sun.

 Seeing the park for the first time under the light of a full moon was a unique and moving moment for me.
 Passing gentle waterfalls along the road, staring up at glowing mountain peaks and looking down into mysteriously dark valleys was truly far more than I had ever imagined.
 Witnessing the alpenglow on Clements Mountain and the sunrise over Going-to-the-Sun Mountain was simply the icing on the cake.